NE 8th Street and Bellevue Way NE,

 The 550-seat (I’ve also read 560-seat) Bel-Vue Theatre opened on March 20, 1946.

-The Bel-Vue was a very unusual theater for the Bellevue area by the ‘80s as most of Bellevue is a shopping center with multiplexes.
-The single-screen Bel-vue had circular cushion seating in the lobby, and an older marquee.
+The Bel-Vue Theatre was a very unusual theatre for the Bellevue area by the 1980’s as most of Bellevue is a shopping center with multiplexes.
+The single-screen Bel-Vue Theatre had circular cushion seating in the lobby, and an older marquee.

-The Bel-Vue Theater was owned by Fred Danz, who ran the local Sterling Recreational Organization chain of theaters.
+The Bel-Vue Theatre was owned by Fred Danz, who ran the local Sterling Recreational Organization chain of theatres.

-The Bellevue Film Festival ran for 14 years from 1967 ending in 1981 with the demolition of the Bel-Vue Theater to make way for expansion of the Bellevue Square Mall.
+The Bellevue Film Festival ran for 14 years from 1967 ending in 1981 with the demolition of the Bel-Vue Theatre to make way for expansion of the Bellevue Square Mall.

 Just login to your account and subscribe to this theater